JKorf/Bittrex.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 6.0.5 - 02 Sep 2021
+    * Fix for disposing order book closing socket even if there are other connections

 * Version 6.0.4 - 26 Aug 2021
     * Updated CryptoExchange.Net